xLightsSequencer/xLights/README.txt

 Latest releases are found at http://nutcracker123.com/nutcracker/releases/

 XLIGHTS/NUTCRACKER RELEASE NOTES:
+    -enh (mbrown) Removed check that number of Renard channels is a multiple of 8.
 3.6.8	Nov 27, 2014
      -enh (dkulp) Add ability to ignore LOR channels that do not have a deviceType and network defined. (common for beat tracks and unused channels.